Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingIT.md

 ### 3.1.
 Git & GitHub Resources

 - If you're new to git and/or github please read the following [blogpost](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/) from freecodecamp.
+- Here's another [blogpost](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) targeted at beginners.

     By the end you should understand:
     * What is a repository/repo?